andrewcooke/bnum/README.md

 <class str>
 ```

-If you have a name (as a string) then the appropriate instance can be
+If you have a value then the appropriate instance can be retrieved by calling
-retrieved by calling the class:
+the class:

 ```python
 >>> Colour('red') is Colour.red